jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 	- Check how many 651's have the extra IO card needed for the output contacts we'll use for voltage/current simulation
 - When closing into a fault after an auto open, switch will trip if current exceeds 51 pickup value
 - Reclose NOT supervised by healthy batt
+- trip PB is not blocked by PB lock - for safety

 For Fault on A:
 - Will want to review this closely with them.
 At this point if the tie and recloser are too close to coordinate they will both trip … if the tie is in the reset state it should recloser back in an hold … just a matter of curve coordination and settings timing coordination (which right now with a 15s auto close and 60s reset from lockout they would not coordinate).